 What kind of cameras will the Google Pixel 4 have?

-Google lost the camera crown last year to Huawei's triple-camera flagships, but maybe Google can do more with two than rivals do with three.
+Google lost the camera crown last year to Huawei's triple-camera flagships, but maybe Google can do more with two than rivals do with three (or four).

 Is there anything else I should know about the Google Pixel 4?